 Cleaning & Maintenance

 It goes without saying, that 510 batteries are virtually maintenance-free.
 Simply replace the empty cart with a new one and that’s it.
-Dab Pens and E-Nails are a slight step up from that.
+Concentrate Pens and E-Nails are a slight step up from that.
 The heating element/coils can simply be wiped down with a q-tip dipped into ISO alcohol, and some device mouthpieces can be removed and soaked in ISO.
 (Just be sure to check the manual for further cleaning instructions)

-We highly recommend doing a quick clean of the atomizer of your dab pen, e-nail, and e-rig after every bowlful has been consumed.
+We highly recommend doing a quick clean of the atomizer of your concentrate pen, e-nail, and e-rig after every bowlful has been consumed.
 Concentrates are sticky and have a tendency to harden be tougher to clean in the future.
 To clean the bubbler on an E-Rig, simply detach it from the main device and leave it in a jar of ISO alcohol for an hour.

 One of the most interesting aspects of Extract Vaping is that it somewhat exists on a spectrum – meaning there’s a device and a corresponding extract for your needs.
-You can opt for easy and straightforward with a 510 battery or a Wax Pen, or be more involved with the process and add water filtration to your sessions with an E-nail or E-Rig.
+You can opt for easy and straightforward with a 510 battery or a Concentrate Pen, or be more involved with the process and add water filtration to your sessions with an E-nail or E-Rig.